timm167/timm167/README.md

 ## 💼 Current Work & Open for Opportunities

 I'm actively looking for **full-time software development positions**.
-Feel free to reach out if you're company is interested in developers based in the North East.
+Feel free to reach out if your company is interested in developers based in the North East.

 ---